zhou-l/ContIndexPtVolRen/README.md

 Run the visualization tool using "QImprovedContPlots.exe" in the unzipped bin directory.

+# Example Datasets
+A number of synthetic datasets are included in the "data" directory.
+The user can open a ".ipcproj" file from "File"->"Open Project File" to load one dataset at a time.
+You will have to close the application and restart it to load another dataset.

 # Documentation
 Find the documentation "Instruction.pdf" in the vistool directory.

+# The Matlab Code
+The Matlab code concern the preprocessing of multivariate volumes and converting discrete indexed points to continuous.